Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

   ROM tiles), and can use RAM tiles as well as targets (so it will blit normally over RAM tiles not allocated for sprites).

-- Supports recoloring the sprite tiles by fast or slow recolor tables (fast recolor tables requiring 256 bytes ROM each, slow tables requiring 16 bytes each).
+- Supports recoloring the sprite tiles by recolor tables.

 - Supports masking: the tile layer may partially cover sprite content.